Head Lice Removal And Prevention

 - Vacuum items that cannot be dried.

-Remember, the focus of head lice elimination should be on the manual removal of all lice eggs and nits from the head.
-Lice are not living in the environment, they are living on you.
 Cleaning should be done initially after your first big nitpick.
 It can be repeated every 4th to 5th day after follow-up treatments.

 Head Lice Prevention Tips

-Doing your best to prevent head lice really helps your whole community.
 If everyone took the little time to follow some easy prevention tips I think we would see the cases of lice drop drastically.

 Educate your children

 Have a talk about head lice with your children.
 Let them know the things that they can do to avoid getting head lice.
-Children are most susceptible to getting lice and usually bring them home from school or day care.

 Avoid head to head or hair to item contact